Gooru/ln-groups/GroupsReMo.md

 	updated_at timestamp NOT NULL DEFAULT (NOW() AT TIME ZONE 'UTC') );

+We will store the country and school mapping just to resolve the SAP hierarchy.
+This will be temporary table until we have flexible group hierarchy changes in place.

+CREATE TABLE country_school_mapping (
+	country_id bigint NOT NULL REFERENCES country_ds(id),
+	school_id bigint NOT NULL REFERENCES school_ds(id),
+	tenant text NOT NULL
+);

 Add new key in tenant_settings table 'applicable_group_hierarchy' which should be set to the corresponding hierarchy id from the group_hierarchy table.

+#####DAP Changes

+DAP will process the aggregation of the data based on the selected tenant hierarchy.
+There will be data aggregation processor for each hierarchy type and new processor will be added for new hierarchy.

+##### Read API Changes

+Reports APIs will also work based on the tenant hierarchy to return the data.
+We are not storing the aggregated counts for all the groups levels.
+Some of them are aggregated at read time.

+##### User Competency Count Computation

+We are planning to store the status of each competency for the user to arrive at different competency counts.
+This data will be stored on a day, user, competency basis where status will be updated for multiple activities on the same competency.
+From this table we will compute the daily competency counts of the users. which will then aggregated at class levels